renzosan25/Dashboard_produccion/README.md

 ---

-## Additional Example–Daily Control Dashboard
+## Additional Example - Daily Control Dashboard

 As a complementary example, the following dashboard illustrates a simplified daily production control panel using flat structured data and simpler DAX logic.